 Private Loans: Many private banking institutions offer postsecondary education loans.
 These are very similar to other bank loans, in that the borrower is expected to make monthly interest payments.
 In cases where students are deemed ineligible for government student loans but still need financial assistance to cover the costs of education, private financing options can fill the gap.

-OSAP offers both loans and grants to eligible Ontario residents in approved full-time and part-time programs of study.
-One OSAP application allows you to be considered for a mix of financial aid programs, including the Ontario 30% Off Tuition Grant.
-You may also choose to apply to only certain bursaries or grants without applying for OSAP.
+OSAP offers both grants and loans to eligible Ontario residents in approved full-time and part-time programs of study.
+You only need to complete one OSAP application to be considered for a mix of grants and loans.

 Provincial assistance is available to help current and former Ontario Crown wards cover postsecondary application fees.
 The program reimburses the cost of applying to an approved full-time program leading to a first postsecondary degree, diploma or certificate program.